WDI-SEA/react-development-course-materials/05-React Router/06-section-recap-exercise-v2.md

 ---

-## You Do: Implement Router
+## Try It: Implement Router

-- Homepage
-- **Main blog**
-- Favorite movie
-- Favorite food
-- About page
+Task:

+-Create two new pages to your blog:
+  1) an "About" page
+  2) a "Tiny T's Two Cents' Worth" page
+  - These pages don't need to have much content — just the header at the top saying what the page is and a paragraph description of your choosing.

+- Create a navigation menu of list items that route to each page.

 <aside class="notes">

 **Talking Points**:

-Let's go back to our blog project.

-You've been told your blog needs to have the five pages seen here.
-You already have the "Main blog" page, which renders the `Post` component!
-One down, four to go.

 </aside>